Continental Resources ramping up Bakken operations, adds rigs to Powder River Basin

-EnergyContinental Resources ramping up Bakken operations, adds rigs to Powder River Basin

-Shale oil producer Continental Resources (CLR.N) on Thursday said it will ramp up activity in North Dakota's Bakken shale field this year as it shifts more of its production operations to crude oil from natural gas.
+(Reuters) - Shale oil producer Continental Resources on Thursday said it will ramp up activity in North Dakota’s Bakken shale field this year as it shifts more of its production operations to crude oil from natural gas.

 The company said roughly 70% of its well completions in the second half of the year will be focused on the Bakken versus about 50% of completions at the start of the year.